ZunhaiSu/RotateKV/README.md

 python gsm8k_evaluation.py --RotateKV4 True
 ```
 ### LongBench Evaluation
-Please load the model with RotateKV and refer to the [LongBench repository](https://github.com/THUDM/LongBench.git) for conducting the LongBench evaluations.
+Please load the model with RotateKV and refer to the [LongBench](https://github.com/THUDM/LongBench.git) for conducting the LongBench evaluations.

 ### MileBench Evaluation
-Please load the model with RotateKV and refer to the [MileBench repository](https://github.com/MileBench/MileBench.git) for conducting the MileBench evaluations.
+Please load the model with RotateKV and refer to the [MileBench](https://github.com/MileBench/MileBench.git) for conducting the MileBench evaluations.

 ### Needle-in-a-Haystack Evaluation
 Please load the model with RotateKV and refer to the [Long-Context-Data-Engineering](https://github.com/FranxYao/Long-Context-Data-Engineering.git) for conducting the NIAH evaluations.